felipenoris/LDAPClient.jl/README.md

 ### Authentication

-This implements the simple use-case of checking if a username and password are valid or not.
+This implements the use-case of checking if a username and password are valid or not.
 `r` will be either an `AuthOk` for successful authentication, or `AuthErr` when the password is wrong or any other error happened.